Cascadia movement: Economic efforts

 The combined economies of Washington, Oregon, Idaho and British Columbia has a population of more than 19 million people and generates more than US$1.1 trillion worth of goods and services annually.
 Portland housed the companies of Nike, Adidas, Columbia Sportswear and Intel while Seattle houses Amazon, Starbucks, Expedia, Boeing, Costco, Alaska Airlines, Nordstrom and Microsoft, with Vancouver hosting many companies and a robust and subsidized movie-production industry.
-Despite claims of a shared culture between the three cities, cross-collaboration between the cities is scant, with more interaction coast-to-coast than intraregionally according to LinkedIn data.
+Despite claims of a shared culture between Portland, Seattle, and Vancouver, cross-collaboration between the cities is scant, with more interaction coast-to-coast than intraregionally according to LinkedIn data.

 This is the given reasoning for the construction of an economic corridor.
 In 2019, the Cascadia Innovation Corridor proposed the construction of affordable housing, collaborative scientific research, and high-speed rail integrating the three cities by 2035, built on a vision of sustainability.
 It states that 1.4 million housing units could be built through the rezoning of small towns and rural communities and redeveloping properties.

 In December 2024, the Washington State Department of Transportation was awarded $49.7 million by the Federal Railroad Administration to study high-speed rail connecting the region.
 The reasoning for the study is further regional integration allowing for "a stronger, better connected economic megaregion."

 A supranational economic megaregion is seen as an alternate vision to Donald Trump's trade war, which alienated Canada from the US, and hurt the Cascadian economy.

 Supporters of the corridor include Brad Smith, president of Microsoft, with an executive committee including Rachel Smith, president of Seattle Metropolitan Chamber of Commerce, Bridgitte Anderson, president of Greater Vancouver Board of Trade, and Andrew Hoan, president of the Portland Metro Chamber.